 To ensure you qualify for the best rate possible, you want to make yourself attractive to lenders.
 Make sure your credit score is high, you can prove your income, reduce your existing debt as much as possible and save even more than you may be required to put aside for a down payment.
 (See: Financing Basics for First-Time Homebuyers)

-While buying a home is extremely exciting, it’s imperative that you’re financially prepared for what homeownership entails.
-Be responsible with your financial situation – in the end it will pay off through successful homeownership
+Important: While buying a home is extremely exciting, it’s imperative that you’re financially prepared for what homeownership entails.
+Be responsible with your financial situation – in the end it will pay off through successful homeownership.

 Housing market & economic outlook